• Skip to primary navigation

 Table of Contents hide

-This blueberry crisp recipe is the best way to turn any amount of juicy blueberries into a dreamy, comforting dessert.
-The 5-minute prep means you can make it on short notice.
-30 minutes of hands-off baking gives you a scrumptious, jammy baked blueberry filling under a crispy oat and almond topping.
+My blueberry crisp recipe is the best way to turn juicy blueberries into a dreamy, comforting dessert.
+Just five minutes of prep and thirty minutes of hands-off baking gives you a scrumptious, jammy baked blueberry filling under a crispy oatmeal and almond topping.
 Grab a spoon!

 You'll also love knowing that this dessert is vegan and gluten free.
 I'll let you decide if it meets your definition of a healthy blueberry crisp.
 Either way, even if you're not vegan or gluten restricted, it's hard to believe a blueberry dessert this decadent is approved for both.